 Do I need to create a 501c3 (non-profit) organization to host a fundraiser for Boston Children’s?

 Yes.
-Boston Children’s will issue IRS compliant charitable tax receipts to the full extent of the law only if a donation of $250 or above is made payable directly to Boston Children’s along with detailed contact information of the donor.
-Issuing an inappropriate receipt can put our charitable tax status in jeopardy; please do not promise any kind of receipts.
+Boston Children’s will issue IRS-compliant tax receipts to the full extent of the law, only if a donation of $250 or above is made payable directly to Boston Children’s Hospital along with detailed contact information of the donor.
+Please do not promise any kind of receipts; issuing an inappropriate receipt can hurt our charitable tax status.

 Can I pay myself back for expenses I’ve incurred?

 You’re responsible for covering event expenses and will not be reimbursed by Boston Children’s.
 If you are paying for expenses, please deduct these from the funds raised prior to sending your donation check.
 Your expenses shouldn’t exceed 30% of funds raised.
 We maintain an average fundraising ratio of 22% and strongly encourage the same standard.

 All proceeds need to be made payable to Boston Children’s Hospital and mailed to us within 30 days of completing your fundraiser.
 Please mail your donation in the envelopes we provide.

 Donate to a friend or loved one’s Community Fundraiser.

 Join the national movement.
 Organize an ongoing fundraiser, culminating in an unforgettable “dance party” filled with music, games, activities and more.
 Every dollar raised supports the kids at Boston Children’s.

 We’re here to help!
 Call us at 857-218-3189 or email firstname.lastname@example.org.